wp-plugins/facebook-button-plugin/readme.txt

 3. Displaying Facebook Button in your post via the shortcode.

 == Changelog ==

+= V2.42 - 24.08.2015 =
+* Update : We added buttons displaying for the excerpt.
+* Update : We updated all functionality for wordpress 4.3.

 = V2.41 - 16.07.2015 =
 * Update : Ability to use the current site language for Facebook buttons (Using Multilanguage by BestWebSoft).